 - Alter Kocker: Irving Cohen, the retired vaudeville singer/songwriter from the final episode, "The Irving Who Came To Dinner."

-- And You Were There: Invoked in "Blowin' In The Wind" as part of its Whole Plot Reference to The Wizard of Oz.
-Of course, the one person she doesn't recognize is Ed, who frowns when she points to him.
+- And You Were There: Invoked in "Blowin' In The Wind" as part of its Whole-Plot Reference to The Wizard of Oz.
+Of course, the one person Dorothy doesn't recognize is Ed, who frowns when she points to him.

 - Animated Adaptation: Of Martin Short's recurring character from SCTV and Saturday Night Live.
 As mentioned above, it's one of only three characters from either of these shows to get a cartoon adaptation, the others being the Coneheads and David S. Pumpkins, but is currently the only one to be a series rather than a one-off special.